Mudgee

 ArtsNational Mudgee welcomes you.

 If you are interested in any form of the arts, we invite you to join us at ArtsNational Mudgee to enjoy an annual series of eight superbly illustrated presentations on a wide variety of arts topics.
 After each event we’ll finish with a drink while we mingle with the presenter and members.
-You will receive a newsletter during the year and through ArtsNational Travel you may take the opportunity to join other members on Australian and international tours, support young artists, cultural and heritage activities.

 Membership is the best way to meet and make new friends in a convivial atmosphere, and you are most welcome to visit as a guest.